Fishing in Idaho

 C.J.
 Strike Reservoir

 The C.J.
-Strike Reservoir near Mountain Home is naturally divided into three sections, each offering a unique fishing opportunity.
+Strike Reservoir near Mountain Home is divided into three sections, and each offers a unique fishing opportunity.
 Fish for trout, yellow perch, and bullheads in the main reservoir using worms.
 You can fish for trout by trolling rooster tails in the narrows or use jigs to fish for smallmouth bass in the smaller coves.
-In the Snake River Arm, use a spinning lure to catch trout, and the Arm is also a great place to go catch-and-release sturgeon fishing.
+In the Snake River Arm, use a spinning lure to catch trout.
+The Arm is also a great place to try catch-and-release sturgeon fishing.
 Fish from the shore in the Bruneau Arm using worms for bluegill, bass, and channel catfish.

 Lake Lowell

 Approximately 7,500 channel catfish are stocked in Lake Lowell annually.
-It is not unusual for anglers to catch catfish weighing more than 10 pounds at this location near Nampa, and catfish over 30-inches long have been pulled from this lake.
-It is also a great spot to go bass fishing with anglers often finding success in flooded vegetation in May.
+It is not unusual for anglers to catch catfish weighing more than 10 pounds at this lake near Nampa.
+Catfish over 30 inches long have also been pulled from this lake.
+It’s a great spot to go bass fishing, and anglers often find success in flooded vegetation in May.
 The shallow water in front of the Lower Embankment is a terrific place to catch bullheads.
 This lake inside the Deer Flat National Wildlife Refuge offers many different types of fishing, including dock, shoreline, and boat fishing.

 Brownlee Reservoir

 The Brownlee Reservoir is the largest of the three main reservoirs along the Idaho-Oregon border.
-Start your fishing Idaho expedition with fishing for crappie where the Burnt River enters the Oregon River in the spring.
-It will peak about the second week of June when the spawn hits its highest level.
-Late May and early June is a great time to fish for smallmouth bass using crayfish in rocky areas.
-There are many opportunities to fish from shore for bass, and you can fish for channel catfish in freshly flooded areas in the early spring as they will head there to get the most tender vegetation.
+Fish for crappie where the Burnt River enters the Oregon River in the spring.
+It will peak around the second week of June when the spawn hits its highest level.
+Late May and early June are a great time to fish for smallmouth bass using crayfish in rocky areas.
+There are many opportunities to fish from shore for bass, and you can fish for channel catfish in freshly flooded areas in the early spring, as they will head there to get the most tender vegetation.

 Lake Cascade